Kākāpō: Ecology and behaviour

 The kākāpō is primarily nocturnal; it roosts under cover in trees or on the ground during the day and moves around its territories at night.

 Though the kākāpō cannot fly, it is an excellent climber, ascending to the crowns of the tallest trees.
-It can also "parachute" – descending by leaping and spreading its wings.
-In this way it may travel a few metres at an angle of less than 45 degrees.
+While climbing, it frequently uses its wings for balance.
+It can also "parachute" – descending by leaping and spreading its wings; in this way it may travel a few metres at a steep downward angle of less than 45 degrees.
+Lighter females can perform short glides across gaps of 3–4 m.

 With only 3.3% of its mass made up of pectoral muscle, it is no surprise that the kākāpō cannot use its wings to lift its heavy body off the ground.
 Because of its flightlessness, it has very low metabolic demands in comparison to flighted birds.
 It is able to survive easily on very little or on very low quality food sources.
 Unlike most other bird species, the kākāpō is entirely herbivorous, feeding on fruits, seeds, leaves, stems, and rhizomes.
-When foraging, kākāpō tend to leave crescent-shaped wads of fiber in the vegetation behind them, called "browse signs".
+When foraging, kākāpō tend to leave crescent-shaped wads of fibre in the vegetation behind them, called "browse signs".

 Having lost the ability to fly, it has developed strong legs.
 Locomotion is often by way of a rapid "jog-like" gait by which it can move several kilometres.
 A female has been observed making two return trips each night during nesting from her nest to a food source up to 1 km away and the male may walk from its home range to a mating arena up to 5 km away during the mating season (October–January).